SkyPeople Fruit Juice Moves Into Finance

 - SPU further noted in its press release that "Nasdaq has reviewed the cash balance submitted and has no further comments."
 This was not the case for other Chinese companies, some of which remained halted pending satisfactory response.

 There have also been instances of hedge fund law suits failing; those Chinese companies targeted by short sellers were forced to change auditors regularly to counter fraud accusations (a maximum five-year rotation required by the corporation act).
-The incidence of fraud in 2011 was about 1:10, so we can't assume they are "all the same", statistics just don't bear that out.
+The incidence of fraud in 2011 was about 1:10, so we can't assume they are "all the same," statistics just don't bear that out.

 SkyPeople successfully sued and settled with 'Absaroka' a US Hedge Fund, in 2012, (a fund which decided that not only were SPU filings inaccurate, but that their facilities were not as stated either.
-You'll find video evidence covering some of SkyPeople factory facilities on their web site).
+You'll find video evidence covering some of SkyPeople factory facilities on their website).

 Geoinvesting sent their own analysts to China in 2016, and their investigations normally include local filings, and local premises.
 Another example is here: SkyPeople stock rose on the positive release of their SPU findings.